-We asked four CIHR Scientific Directors – Drs.
-Charu Kaushic, Steven Hoffman, Christine Chambers, and Carrie Bourassa – what they want people to know about immunization and its crucial role in preventing, treating and managing human diseases and illnesses.
+We asked three CIHR Scientific Directors – Drs.
+Charu Kaushic, Steven Hoffman, and Christine Chambers – what they want people to know about immunization and its crucial role in preventing, treating and managing human diseases and illnesses.

 What have we learnt from the development of COVID-19 vaccines in this last year?

 The amazing speed with which COVID-19 vaccines have been successfully developed and their high efficacy of protection against serious disease has shown that we can rely on research to find the way out of our toughest challenges.
 It is clear at this point that rapid deployment and innovation in vaccines to address SARS-CoV-2 variants is going to be the exit strategy from this pandemic.
 Despite the speed with which COVID-19 vaccines were developed, we should not forget the decades of research that went into the preparation of the platforms and no compromises were made regarding their safety.
 For scientists, this success has renewed the focus on tackling vaccines for other challenging diseases like HIV-1 and tuberculosis.

 If vaccination has been shown to be the best and safest way to protect people, why do some people refuse to be vaccinated?